oceanprotocol/docs/discover/networks/bridges.md

 <figure><img src="../../.gitbook/assets/wallet/polygon-explorer.png" alt=""><figcaption></figcaption></figure>

 Alternatively, you can manually configure the network on Metamask by using the following parameters.
-To learn how to set up a custom network in Metamask using these values, you can refer to our guide.
+To learn how to set up a custom network in Metamask using these values, you can refer to this [guide](../wallets/metamask-setup.md#set-up-custom-network).

 | What               | Value                                                |
 | ------------------ | ---------------------------------------------------- |